 "It was pretty exciting," Fleury said.
 "Every little play matters, and it can go either side."

 The Kings took back control with a strong second period and tied it at 1 on a pretty breakaway play off a Pittsburgh turnover.

-, who fed a streaking Kopitar for a top shelf backhand over Fleury at 13:34.
+Richard Park sent a pass through the middle taken by Matt Greene and forwarded to Justin Williams, who fed a streaking Kopitar for a top shelf backhand over Fleury at 13:34.
 The goal was the first at home by the Kings in more than two games dating to the third period of the Oct.22 game against Dallas.

 The Kings have scored six goals in four straight losses.
 Saturday night was seen as a step in the right direction even though it could be viewed as a point lost.